jwodder/confab/README.md

 Transcript Format
 =================

-The session transcripts produced by the `-T` option take the form of JSON Lines (a.k.a. newline-delimited JSON), that is, a series of lines with one JSON object per line.
+The session transcripts produced by the `--transcript` option take the form of JSON Lines (a.k.a. newline-delimited JSON), that is, a series of lines with one JSON object per line.
 Each JSON object represents an event such as a line sent, a line received, or the start or end of the connection.

 Each object contains, at minimum, a `"timestamp"` field containing a timestamp for the event in the form `"YYYY-MM-DDTHH:MM:SS.ssssss+HH:MM"` and an `"event"`